MatS792/Grosche_et_al_DSHV_Microbiome/README.md

 [![made-with-Markdown](https://img.shields.io/badge/Coded%20in-R-red.svg)](https://www.r-project.org/)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)

 Data and code relative to the Grosche et al. 2025 manuscript about the chemosynthetic microbiome of deepsea hydrothermal vents in the East Pacific Rise.
-Sequences are available through the NCBI SRA archive with accession numbers xxxx for the amplicon data and through the MG-RAST archive with accession numbers xxxx and xxxx for the metatranscriptomic data.
+Sequences are available through the NCBI SRA archive with accession numbers PRJNA1092253 for the amplicon data and through the MG-RAST archive with accession numbers MGM4773053.3 and MGM4773182.3 for the metatranscriptomic data.

 The repository contains the following files: